Sunak says 2024 will be ‘year economy bounces back’ as he battles to keep job

 A defiant Rishi Sunak insisted he would still be Prime Minister after May’s local elections as he dismissed “Westminster gossip” about Tory plots against his leadership.

-Mr Sunak addressed Conservative MPs in Westminster as he battled to assert his authority following days of speculation about his position.
+Mr Sunak addressed Conservative MPs in Parliament as he battled to assert his authority and rally his party behind him following days of speculation about his position.

 And in a BBC interview he insisted his plan for the country was working and “2024 will prove to be the year that the economy bounces back”.